-We are very glad to announce today the 1.2.1 release of Microcks - the Open source Kubernetes-native tool for API Mocking and Testing.
-This is mainly an “Enhancement release” pushing further the features we introduced within the previous 1.2.0 release.
+We are thrilled to announce today the 1.4.1 release of Microcks - the Open source Kubernetes-native tool for API Mocking and Testing.
+This release is another demonstration of the ability of Microcks to play on both sides with new Enterprise related features but also enhancement towards the Developer eXperience.

 We are very thrilled to announce today Microcks 1.1.0 release — the Open source Kubernetes-native tool for API Mocking and Testing.
 What a ride it has been over the last months since 1.0.0 release and our announcement of AsyncAPI support !